Chimney Repair Guide

 The chimney crown protects the chimney's masonry section and prevents water from pooling on the top.
 However, cracks in the chimney crown can be a big problem as water, snow, and other elements can gather there.

-If the cracks on the chimney crown are large, these can be repaired with a pre-mixed cement patch or mortar.
+• Patch Large Cracks — If the cracks on the chimney crown are large, these can be repaired with a pre-mixed cement patch or mortar.
 You will need to inject this mixture into the crack using a squeeze bottle or force the mixture into the cracks with a putty knife.

 Patch Hairline Cracks

-Hairline cracks can be fixed using a water repellent.
+Hairline cracks can be sealed using a water repellent.
 This is a liquid substance that can penetrate through hairline cracks.
 The solution will seal the cracks and the surrounding areas, making the whole area waterproof.

-Use a putty knife to scrape away any loose particles but try to avoid making the cracks any larger.
-Next, apply the water repellent to the area undiluted using a brush.
+• Apply Water Repellent —Next, apply the water repellent to the area undiluted using a brush.
 Two coats should be enough to completely seal the area.

 Repair Cracked Bricks